Leopard Gecko Projects

 Smooths (Levis), Roughs (Amyae), Barking (Milii), and Bandeds (Wheeleri)

-We have recently added milii, or barking geckos (also called thick-tailed geckos), to our collection.
-We are looking forward to great success with both these and the wheeleri, or banded gecko, this coming year.
+We have added milii, or barking geckos (also called thick-tailed geckos), to our collection.
+We are looking forward to great success with both these and the wheeleri, or banded gecko, in the coming years.

 Other Gecko Projects